Ma Chao: In Romance of the Three Kingdoms

 Ma Chao later joins forces with Zhang Lu to attack Cao Cao, but fails to make any significant gains.
 Zhang Lu, who distrusts Ma Chao, sends Yang Bo to spy on Ma, but Yang Bo is later killed.
 Ma Chao then helps Liu Zhang, the governor of Yi Province, deal with an invasion on Yi Province by Liu Bei.
 He duels with Liu Bei's sworn brother, Zhang Fei, at the Battle of Jiameng Pass.
 Later, he is convinced by Li Hui to defect to Liu Bei, who accepts him and makes him a general.
 He fights for Liu Bei in the Hanzhong Campaign and is later posted to Xiping, where he defends Liu Bei's strongholds from the Xianbei chieftain Kebineng.

 Although Ma Chao historically died in 222, in the novel, he is mentioned to be still alive during Zhuge Liang's southern campaign against the Nanman and is in charge of guarding Hanzhong from possible attacks by the state of Cao Wei.
 He died of illness after Zhuge Liang returned from the campaign.
 Zhuge Liang tells Zhao Yun that Ma Chao's death felt like the loss of an arm to him.

 In popular culture

 Ma is sometimes venerated as a door god in Chinese and Taoist temples in Hebei and Henan, usually in partnership with Ma Dai or Zhao Yun.

 Ma Chao appears as a strong general in Koei's Romance of the Three Kingdoms strategy game series.

 Ma Chao appears as a playable character in Koei's Dynasty Warriors and Warriors Orochi video game series.

 In the collectible card game Magic: The Gathering, there is a card named "Ma Chao, Western Warrior" in the Portal Three Kingdoms set.

+He appeared as a playable character in Total War: Three Kingdoms, being featured as the heir of Ma Teng's faction.